IS216-WAD-G6-G8/BigRedDot/README.md

 BigRedDot serves as an one-stop platform for users to explore the myriad of products and services Singapore's small businesses have to offer.

+### Objectives

+-   Showcase local talents - By promoting local businesses, this highlights Singapore fair share of creative and talented individuals with unique products to offer.

+-   Sustainability - Shopping locally reduces the reliance on the global supply chain, reducing carbon emissions

 ### Built With

 -   Vue.js + Vite